 Despite limitations imposed by both religious and colonial oppression on rural women, El Saadawi attended the University of Cairo and graduated in 1955 with a degree in psychiatry.
 After completing her education, El Saadawi practised psychiatry and eventually rose to become Egypt’s Director of Public Health.
 El Saadawi met her husband, Sherif Hetata, also a doctor, while working in the Ministry of Health, where the two shared an office together.
 Hetata shared El Saadawi’s leftist views, himself having been imprisoned for 13 years for his participation in a left-wing opposition party.

 Since she began to write over 25 years ago, El Saadawi’s books (27 in all) have concentrated on women, particularly Arab women, their sexuality and legal status.
-From the start, her writings were considered controversial and dangerous for the society, and were banished in Egypt.
+From the start, her writings were considered controversial and dangerous for society and were banished in Egypt.
 As a result, El Saadawi was forced to publish her works in Beirut, Lebanon.
 In 1972, her first work of non-fiction, Women and Sex, which as the title suggests, dealt with the highly taboo subject of women and sexuality, and also the sensitive subjects of politics and religion.
 This publication evoked the anger of highly placed political and theological authorities, and the Ministry of Health was pressured into dismissing her.
-Under similar pressures she lost her post as Chief Editor of a health journal and as Assistant General Secretary in the Medical Association in Egypt.
+Under similar pressures, she lost her post as Chief Editor of a health journal and as Assistant General Secretary in the Medical Association in Egypt.

 From 1973 to 1976 she researched women and neurosis in the Ain Shams University’s Faculty of Medicine.
 Her results were published in Women and Neurosis in Egypt in1976, which included 20 in-depth case studies of women in prisons and hospitals.
 This research also inspired her novel Woman at Point Zero, which was based on a female death row inmate convicted of murdering her husband that she met while conducting the research.